pschluet/LocalSearch/code/README.txt

 - Install the latest version of Apache Maven (3.5.0)
 - Change to the directory that contains the pom.xml file
-- Run the following Maven command to build an executable .jar called Main-1.0-SNAPSHOT.jar.
+- Run the following Maven command to build an executable .jar called Main.jar.
 It is created in the same folder as the pom.xml file.

 	mvn clean compile package